michaelwittig/java-q/README.md

 ## Encapsulation

-**You do not need to be a Q god to use this library!**
+**You do not need to be a q god to use this library!**

 We encapsulate all the q stuff for you!
 It's just simple Java.
-Look at the folowing example.
+Look at the following example.
 Have you ever seen a [q-sql select](http://code.kx.com/wiki/JB:QforMortals/queries_q_sql) so Java pretty?

 ```java
 Select select = trade.select()